-- 3/4 lb salmon 340g, or other fish good for grilling, see above
+- ¾ lb salmon 340g, or other fish good for grilling, see above

-- 1 tbsp soy sauce
+- 1 tablespoon soy sauce

-- 1 tbsp mirin rice wine
+- 1 tablespoon mirin rice wine

-- 1 tbsp honey
+- 1 tablespoon honey

-- 1/2 onion medium
+- ½ onion medium

-Skin the salmon and remove any stray bones.
+- Skin the salmon and remove any stray bones.
 Cut it into chunks, roughly 1in/2.5cm square and put in a freezer bag or box.

-Mix together the soy sauce, mirin and honey so they are well blended together then pour in with the fish.
+- Mix together the soy sauce, mirin and honey so they are well blended together then pour in with the fish.
 Leave to marinade for 10-20 minutes, turning once or twice to ensure all the fish takes on the marinade.

-Cut the onion in to chunks, separating two to three layers of onion at a time - approx in half top to bottom of the onion and in 2-4 across, depending on thickness.
+- Cut the onion in to chunks, separating two to three layers of onion at a time - approx in half top to bottom of the onion and in 2-4 across, depending on thickness.

-Thread pieces of onion and salmon on to two skewers, or more depending on size, roughly one piece of onion followed by one to two pieces of salmon.
+- Thread pieces of onion and salmon on to two skewers, or more depending on size, roughly one piece of onion followed by one to two pieces of salmon.
 Put a piece of onion on both ends to hold everything on.

-Grill for around 10 minutes, depending on your grill/barbecue and size of the fish chunks, turning every couple of minutes until the fish is cooked through.
+- Grill for around 10 minutes, depending on your grill/barbecue and size of the fish chunks, turning every couple of minutes until the fish is cooked through.
 If you can't or prefer not to grill/bbq, you can also put under broiler/grill.
 Take care not to break up the fish as you turn the skewers.